martin-beran/fpga/mb50/README.md

 - Assembler code is generally lowercase.
 Constants and macro parameters are written in uppercase.
+- Symbols (constants, macros, and labels) logically private to a single source file should start with an underscore, unless the file is the main program, not intended to be `$use`d in other files.
 - Each subroutine is documented by a comment block containing a description and lists of input, output, and modified registers, Registers `ca`, `f`, and output registers need not be listed as modified, as their modification is